 recipes page

-figured i could put some recipes here
+figured i could put some recipes here. mostly from websites

 useful websites